-The AGP provided guarantees for assets held by systemically significant financial institutions that face a risk of losing market confidence due in large part to a portfolio of distressed or illiquid assets.
+The AGP provided guarantees for assets held by systemically significant financial institutions that faced a risk of losing market confidence due in large part to a portfolio of distressed or illiquid assets.
 The AGP was applied with extreme discretion in order to improve market confidence in the systemically significant institution and in financial markets broadly.

 In January 2009, Treasury finalized the terms of a guarantee agreement with Citigroup.
-Under the agreement, Treasury, FDIC, and the FRBNY provided protection against the possibility of large losses on an asset pool of approximately \$301 billion of loans and securities which remained on Citigroup's balance sheet.
-Treasury's guarantee was limited to \$5 billion.
+Under the agreement, Treasury, FDIC, and the FRBNY provided protection against the possibility of large losses on an asset pool of approximately \$301.0 billion of loans and securities which remained on Citigroup's balance sheet.
+Treasury's guarantee was limited to \$5.0 billion.
 As a premium for the guarantee, Citigroup issued approximately \$7.0 billion of cumulative preferred stock (subsequently converted to trust preferred securities with similar terms) with an 8.0 percent stated dividend rate and a warrant for the purchase of common stock; approximately \$4.0 billion and the warrant was issued to Treasury and approximately \$3.0 billion was issued to the FDIC.
-For fiscal years 2010 and 2009, the AGP's subsidy income was about \$1.5 billion and \$2.2 billion, respectively.
+For fiscal year 2010, the AGP's subsidy income was \$1.5 billion.

-On December 23, 2009, Treasury, the Federal Reserve, the Federal Deposit Insurance Corporation and Citigroup terminated this program.
+On December 23, 2009, the Treasury, Federal Reserve, Federal Deposit Insurance Corporation, and Citigroup terminated this program.
 The Government parties did not pay any losses under the program and kept \$5.2 billion of \$7 billion in trust preferred securities as well as warrants for common shares that were issued by Citigroup as consideration for such guarantee.
 On September 29, 2010, Treasury exchanged its remaining trust preferred securities for other Citigroup trust preferred securities containing market terms to facilitate a sale.
 On September 30, 2010, Treasury agreed to sell its trust preferred securities held for \$2.2 billion.
-The sale was settled on October 5, 2010.
+The sale was settled on October 5, 2010, and additional warrants were sold in January 2011 for \$0.07 billion.

-Housing Programs Under TARP
+Housing Programs under TARP

-Fiscal year 2010 has seen an expansion of programs under TARP to provide stability for both housing market and homeowners.
+The following housing programs under TARP provide stability for both housing market and homeowners.
 These programs assist homeowners who are experiencing financial hardships to remain in their homes while they get back on their feet or relocate to a more sustainable living situation.
 These programs fall into three initiatives: